nwoltman/srt-to-vtt-cl/README.md

    -t <integer>,  --offset <integer>
      Timing offset in milliseconds.
 Can be any integer between 2147483647 and -2147483648.

+   --,  --ignore_rest
+     Ignores the rest of the labeled arguments following this flag.

    --version
      Displays version information and exits.